mtx9/obsidian-calcite/README.md

 ### Compound queries

 You can connect as many elements as you want to one query.
+(There is only one exemplar of any element in the resulted graph.)

 Select all actors who acted in the films and all directors who directed them: